 If you live in a cold, cloudy place, it may be more challenging to run your home entirely on solar.
 For example, while living in the Pacific Northwest during the winter months, you may go weeks without seeing direct sunlight.
 Although, if you live in the southwestern states like California or Arizona, you may go weeks without having an overcast day!
 These differences in climate play a critical factor in the ability to jump on the solar bandwagon and cut ties with the energy company.

 Third, the surrounding trees and houses located near your home.

 These can hinder the amount of energy that your solar panels can generate throughout the day.
 If you have a huge tree blocking your panels for a third of the day, this can drastically change the amount of energy stored.

 Make it Possible

 Don’t let any of these three factors scare you away because running your home on solar alone has never been easier.
 With the help of solar estimators and countless numbers of installations in your general area, solar contractors understand the ins and outs of what may be needed to allow you to make this leap to solar energy.

 The key to this possibility is the number of panels and solar batteries installed on your home.
 The critical part is the use of solar batteries; without a battery, no excess energy can be stored to use later.
-With powerful batteries such as Tesla Powerwall out on the market, this possibility is closer than you think.
+Semper Solaris is a Tesla Powerwall certified installer, and with powerful batteries such as Tesla Powerwall out on the market, this possibility is closer than you think.